navana-tech/bodhi-streaming-asr-example/non-sdk-examples/readme.md

 - **Speakers**: Initially, support is provided for a single speaker per channel.
 However, support for multiple speakers on a single channel is under development and will be announced soon.

 For testing the code, modify the `.py` file with the model name you want to use.

-For a complete list of available ASR models, please refer to the [main README.md](../../readme.md) file.